YexuanXiao/rfc4648-base64/README.md

 A plain header-only [RFC 4648](https://www.rfc-editor.org/rfc/rfc4648) encoding/decoding library, but with the most modern C++ API design.

+This repository uses NTTP to select encoding/decoding schemes and control padding characters.
+[Another way](https://github.com/YexuanXiao/rfc4648-afo) is to use function parameters, which allows it to be implemented as [Algorithm Function Objects](https://en.cppreference.com/w/cpp/algorithm/ranges#Algorithm_function_objects) (AFOs).

 All variants of RFC 4648 are supported and the Crockford variant is available.

 Support input from discontinuous multiple buffers.